 More websites block the search engines Baidu and Yandex from indexing them than block Google.
-Could webmasters’ preference for Google be one of the reasons why many perceive that Google have “better search results” than their competition?
+Could webmasters’ preference for Google be one of the reasons why many perceive that Google has “better search results” than their competition?

 The generic “Others” column refers to the default policy applied to crawlers that weren’t specifically mentioned by name (User-agent: *).
 The Chinese search engine Sogou and the Czechian search engine Seznam showing up so close to the Others category indicates that few websites have bothered with excluding them specifically.

 The above numbers were gathered by collecting the robots exclusion protocol files from Alexa’s top 1 million websites and looking at what “robots” were granted access to a website.
 This is a very small sample size out of the web’s estimated more than 1 billion active websites.
 I suspect that the less popular websites would be more inclined to block robots and crawlers, thus lose search engine traffic and not make it to the top one million list.
-Getting hold of and processing a updated list of a billion domains proved difficult, so I settled for using the top one million domains.
+Getting hold of and processing an updated list of a billion domains proved difficult, so I settled for using the top one million domains.
 Notably, sub-domains in which many websites relegate large portions of their content, may have separate robots files and these were not included.

 I started looking into this after getting annoyed that I couldn’t find certain things in Bing and Yandex.
-At first I was annoyed with the search engines for not finding some specific pages that I knew existed, and that I could indeed find with Google.
-However, after a while I started looking at the robots files for these websites just out of curiosity.
+At first, I was annoyed with the search engines for not finding some specific pages that I knew existed, and that I could indeed find with Google.
+However, after a while, I started looking at the robots files for these websites just out of curiosity.
 Lo and behold, I’d often find that the websites specifically grant access to Google while setting their default policy to deny.

 The types of websites I go to might have affected this, as this would often happen with very technical websites such as code hosts and bug trackers.
 Most technologists seem to favor Google so that this category of websites are more likely to favor Google should probably not be a surprise.

 I’m worried webmasters will lose robots.txt as a tool to control robots.
-A new upstart search engine that is experimenting with their own crawler technology, like newcomer DuckDuckGo or the French Qwant.com, could never compete with the likes of Google if they were excluded from indexing a large portion of the web.
+A new upstart search engine that’s experimenting with their own crawler technology, like newcomer DuckDuckGo or the French Qwant.com, could never compete with the likes of Google if they were excluded from indexing a large portion of the web.
 I’m happy to report that not a single website blocked either of these two specifically, by their user-agents but their default deny rules would still effectively limit their indexing capabilities.

 Even players that are well established in their respective markets like Baidu and Yandex must seriously be considering to either disregard the whole robots exclusion file.
-Or at the very least to start interpreting “Googlebot” to mean “any general purpose search engine”.
+Or at the very least to start interpreting “Googlebot” to mean “any general-purpose search engine”.